JoshuaWilsonBlack/amp_f1_public/README.md

 models take a long time to fit.
 You can download our models [here](https://www.dropbox.com/sh/vb167ng4v7vkfiv/AACbyEr-KeJGaZTCe_3G2BOfa?dl=0).
 Place these in the project directory in a directory named `models`.

+It is best to open this repository using the `amplitude_f1.Rproj` file.
+This will ensure that the `here` package works properly for file management.